In the last issue we talked about choosing the right music for your

 packages to choose from or if you prefer we have reasonable hourly rates!

 P.P.S.
-Did this DIY series help you come up with some new ideas to stay
+Did this DIY series help you come up with some new ideas to stay on budget?
+Is there something I should add to help brides in their DIY

 planning process?
 Please let me know!
 I love to help!